cockroachdb/docs/v19.1/get-started-with-enterprise-trial.md

 ## Getting help

-If you or your team need any help during your trial, our engineers are available on [Gitter](https://gitter.im/cockroachdb/cockroach), [our forum](https://forum.cockroachlabs.com/), or [GitHub](https://github.com/cockroachdb/cockroach).</p>
+If you or your team need any help during your trial, our engineers are available on [CockroachDB Community Slack](https://cockroachdb.slack.com), [our forum](https://forum.cockroachlabs.com/), or [GitHub](https://github.com/cockroachdb/cockroach).</p>

 ## See also